 Possibilities for Employment

-• The companies that have a paid-up share capital of Rs 2 crores or more are obligated to appoint a whole-time company secretary who is a member of ICSI.
+- The companies that have a paid-up share capital of Rs 2 crores or more are obligated to appoint a whole-time company secretary who is a member of the ICSI.

 Company secretaries in Self-employment or Practising

-• After receiving a certificate of practice from the institute the members of the institute could proceed for the independent practice.
+- After receiving a certificate of practice from the institute, the members of the institute could proceed with independent practice.

-• Every company that has a paid-up share capital of Rs.
+- Every company that has a paid-up share capital of Rs.
 10 Lakhs or more but less than Rs.
-5 Crores is directed to engage the services of a Secretary in Whole-Time Practice for issue of Compliance Certificate.
+5 Crores is directed to engage the services of a Secretary in Whole-Time Practice for the issue of a Compliance Certificate.

 The CS Course is :